lineality/best_practice_pledge_template/README.md

 - for auditing frequent areas of process failure

 ## 4. A Macro Models Section:
-- Regarding overall policy and process areas of significance
+- important areas for agreements and audits